giomagg/Cultural-Biases-in-Generative-AI/Final Report.md

   Vallor, S. (2018).
 An Introduction to Data Ethics.
 Markkula Center for Applied Ethics at Santa Clara University.
 Retrieved from https://www.scu.edu/media/ethics-center/technology-ethics/IntroToDataEthics.pdf [Last accessed 1/12/2022]

-[^1]: Exnomination in writing takes place, for instance, in the expressions "athlete" vs. "female athlete".
-By not specifying male athletes as a specific category, they are constructed as the norm (Crawford, 2017).
-[^2]: However, several Stable Diffusion forks have circumvented the filter (Hachman, 2022).
-It must be also noted that, in addition to the original filter, Stable Diffusion v.2 has a Not Safe For Work (NSFW) filter that can be disabled by users.